flinder/rationalization/research_plan.md

 [^contact]: Fridolin Linder is a Ph.D. student in political science at Pennsylvania State University ([fridolin.linder@gmail.com](mailto:fridolin.linder@gmail.com)).

-This research plan is frozen in the branch pre_registration and will not be edited anymore after the data collection starts.
-It therefore serves as a public pre registration of the study.

 ## Theory/Motivation

 Classical theories of rational or economic voting assume that